 This is something I’ve always wanted to add to my theme, but I was afraid of the impact on the Core Web Vitals.
 As you scroll down, specific elements fade and slide into view.
 The more discrete, the better.

 Without further ado, here’s the (vanilla) JavaScript you need to add.
-It’s based on the IntersectionObserver API and it only works in modern browsers.
+It’s based on the IntersectionObserver API, and it only works in modern browsers.

 No IE 11 or Legacy Edge for you, and perhaps no Opera or older Safari.

 First, we check if at least one element exists.
 Then we set some options and decide on the threshold (the percentage of the target element which is visible).
-Then, we check if the element is visible – according with the params set in options – then add a .is-changed class to the element, otherwise, remove it.
+Then, we check if the element is visible — according to the parameters set in options

-To better understand the threshold and rootMargin check out below visualization demo created by Michelle Barker.
-The dotted black border specifies the rootMargin and the two light color boxes at top and bottom specify the threshold value.
+value.
 As you scroll the page, which elements are in view will be displayed in the left section.

 See the Pen IntersectionObserver Visualizer by Michelle Barker (@michellebarker) on CodePen.